bringauto/fleet/doc/User.md

 # User

-standard user which interacs with application.
+Standard user which interacts with application.

 Each user is identified by `userName` and `email`.